 It brings me great pleasure to present this blog, which I have called Ti Domnik Tales.

-I am a Canadian expatriate who relocated to Dominica, also known as ‘The Nature Island’, about 15 years ago ( as of 2012).
-I desired to experience an improved quality of life and better health in a country with little pollution and lots of fresh air.
-For more details about my motivations for moving here, please consult my other blog, named Canary Gal.
+I am a Canadian expatriate who relocated to Dominica, also known as ‘The Nature Island’ in 1997.
+I remained there full time until I returned to Canada in 2016.
+Initially, I desired to experience an improved quality of life and better health in a country with little pollution and lots of fresh air.
+For more details about my motivations for moving here, and returning every winter, please consult the About page.

-I have continued to pursue a number of longtime hobbies here with tremendous delight.
-My main preoccupation for over 20 years has been researching, writing and publishing on certain topics, which include environmental health, wellness, outdoor recreation and travel.
-For more than a decade, I have been able to chronicle a considerable amount of information about various aspects of Dominica.
+I continued to pursue a number of longtime hobbies here with tremendous delight.
+My main preoccupation for over 25 years has been researching, writing and publishing on certain topics, which include environmental health, wellness, outdoor recreation and travel.
+For almost two decades, I have chronicled a considerable amount of information about various aspects of Dominica.
 There have been numerous opportunities to travel all over the island and spend time in various areas – from north to south, east to west and everywhere in between.
 I’ve also met and spent time with some very interesting personalities.

 Perhaps the most rewarding part of my literary endeavors in Dominica has been the opportunity to teach a challenging English Literature course to a few secondary school students at the privately run Orion Academy .
 It was a most rewarding time for me.
 I taught some amazingly brilliant high school seniors who have since gone on to pursue post-secondary degrees in a variety of fields.
 As well as the privilege of instructing them in literary arts, I was able to apply some of the theory to my personal writing practice!

 You will also see in some of my posts that the Roseau Public Library has played a significant role in developing my appreciation for literature around the world.
 Its diverse collection of books has enabled me to subtly study writing styles of a plethora of authors, from the emerging to the established!